The WF-03 Cordless Freedom for Waterpik, does exactly what it was designed to do and offers a good clean of the interdental spaces.

 3 x AA batteries are required to power the flosser, Waterpik includes their own branded ones at the time of purchase.

 When you fill the tank, the idea is you fill it with water, this can be cold or lukewarm if you prefer.
-The advised is the warm water.
+The advice is to use warm water.
 You could add a dash of mouthwash too if you wanted an extra burst of freshness.

 Once powered on the pump inside the flosser will draw the liquid from the tank up and out through the nozzle on the top.
 It does this in a constant stream until the power is turned off or the liquid runs out.